vijay15joseph/gemini-demo/README.md

 A simple Python application that highlights the multi-modal capabilities Gemini.

 The services outlined this repo are accessed via two HTML pages stored in Cloud Storage.
-These web pages expose two fun demos.
+These web pages expose two fun _"carnival game"_ style demos.

 1. **Pictionary:** A unique and digital version of the classic game.
 In this demo, hand drawn images are sent to Gemini and a response is returned to the web page.
 The response is Gemini's best guess at what the drawing depicts.